Dharshana2327/SAP/README.md

     dbSystem: #ADA, "which database we are going to be work with
     hint: ''
 }]
-->Wheneever we execute any select statement and should take the secondary index and get the data faster but it was not possible in cds view , so we are having dbhint to use the particular key.
+->Whenever we execute any select statement and should take the secondary index and get the data faster but it was not possible in cds view , so we are having dbhint to use the particular key.
 It is not used in HANA but if we are using oracle or some other database we can use this dbhint
 ->ViewEnhancement Category: [ we can pass multiple values with comma separator] ->Whenever the sap develop the standard cds they give us option to extend the cds view - so we can create extended cds view along with our basic cds view.
 ->viewEnhancementCategory: [], 1)Group_by(Along with projection list we can use group by also, suppose cds view conatin aggregated functions like max,min.)
 2)None(can't extend the particular cds view) 3)Projection_list(Whatever the select list we are using the number of field with additional fields can be used.
 If enhancement category is projection list then we can't enhance the particular cds view so we should have groupby along with projection list.
 So that we can add non-aggregated, aggregated fields) 4)Union(If union is not specified, then we can't enhance/extend the particular cds view those contain union having particular value and it used along with projection list)